Everybody In Charter

 - Understand the wide-ranging nature of the term ‘diversity’ to encompass race and heritage, disability, gender and gender identity, sexual orientation, age, socio-economic status, religion, and culture.

 - Understand ‘inclusive books’ to mean great mainstream stories, not isolated as a separate genre or segregated strand of literature.

 - Aim to keep up to date with matters surrounding diversity and inclusion.

 Signatories choose at least three commitments to work on over the next two years.

 We suggest signatories choose one core and two supplementary commitments.
-Examples are given below, but you can come up with our own commitments if you prefer.
+Examples are given below, but signatories can come up with their own commitments if they prefer.
 Not all the example commitments will be appropriate for all audiences.
 Examples of how the commitments are applicable to each sector of the industry and how they can be fulfilled can be found on the relevant advice page.